konradsopala/devrel-notebook/Open-Source/OSS.md

 ### Engagements

 * A developer can get really involved with a project, the rewards being seeing their changes applied, and their name listed in the change log history.

+### Licensing

+* Even without adding a license to your repo, you have the explicit right for your code

 ### Notes